Davidson

 Residential development activity is lower than average in Davidson according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Davidson averaged approximately one new dwelling approval annually over the past five financial years, totalling an estimated five homes.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Davidson averaged approximately one new dwelling approval annually over the past five financial years, totalling an estimated five homes.
 So far in FY26, one approval has been recorded.
-From FY21 to FY25, there were around 11.2 new residents arriving per year per dwelling constructed.
+Between FY21 and FY25, an average of 11.2 new residents arrived per year per dwelling constructed.

 Frequently Asked Questions - Development